 Work experience

-I worked as researcher at UKP at the TU Darmstadt.
-Before that I was a machine learning consultant at Novatec GmbH, a company with headquarters in Leinfelden Germany.
+Before my PhD, I worked as a researcher in the UKP Lab at the TU Darmstadt.
+Prior to that, I was a machine learning consultant at Novatec GmbH, a company with headquarters in Leinfelden Germany.
 There, I worked on prototyping solutions for different clients and helping with the design of workshops and lectures about machine learning.
-Previous to that I interned for several companies, including Mercedes Benz in Germany and in CA, USA, Sony Deutschland GmbH and Compart AG in Boeblingen Germany.
+Previous to that I interned for several companies, including Mercedes Benz in Germany and in CA, USA, Sony Deutschland GmbH and Compart AG in Böblingen Germany.
 For more details see my cv here.

 News